 Cheryl King, Ph.D., ABPP, is Chief Psychologist and Director of the Youth Depression and Suicide Prevention Program within the Department of Psychiatry.
 A Professor in the Departments of Psychiatry and Psychology, Dr. King completed her doctoral degree in psychology at Indiana University and her postdoctoral training at the Lafayette Clinic in Detroit.
 Her research program focuses on understanding suicidal behavior among adolescents and developing evidence-based psychosocial interventions for these youth.
 Dr. King is the current recipient of two research grant awards and a career development and mentorship award from the National Institute of Mental Health (NIMH).
 She is evaluating the efficacy of the Youth-Nominated Support Team (YST) in a randomized controlled clinical trial, and she is developing a screening and treatment linkage intervention for adolescents at elevated risk for suicide.
 She was a member of the NIMH Scientific Advisory Board for the multi-site study, Treatment of Adolescent Suicide Attempters (TASA), and is on the Scientific Advisory Council of the American Foundation for Suicide Prevention.
 Dr. King has published widely on youth suicide risk and prevention, and is a Past President of the American Association of Suicidology.
 She is current President of the Association of Psychologists in Academic Health Centers, and President-Elect of the Society for Clinical Child and Adolescent Psychology.

-Dr. King’s clinical interests are in evidence-based cognitive-behavioral treatments for children and families, the differential diagnosis of children and adolescents with affective and related disorders, suicide risk assessment and formulation, and the care management of youth at risk for suicidal behavior and suicice.
+Dr. King’s clinical interests are in evidence-based cognitive-behavioural treatments for children and families, the differential diagnosis of children and adolescents with affective and related disorders, suicide risk assessment and formulation, and the care management of youth at risk for suicidal behavior and suicice.
 She provides clinical supervision and seminars for psychology and psychiatry fellows in each of these areas, and provides leadership for the Psychotherapy Training Clinic with in the Child and Adolescent Psychiatry Section.

 Michelle Kees, Ph.D., is a Psychologist and Assistant Professor in the Child and Adolescent Psychiatry Outpatient Program.
 She received her Ph.D. in Clinical Psychology from SUNY Stony Brook, with an internship at Children’s Memorial Hospital in Chicago and a postdoctoral fellowship at the Center on Child Abuse and Neglect at the University of Oklahoma Health Sciences Center.
 Dr. Kees is a cognitive-behavioral therapist and provides therapy for childhood anxiety disorders, child trauma and grief, and parenting.
 She also has an active research program in the area of child trauma and parenting interventions.